25 Colosseum Facts + What to Know Before You Go

 The Colosseum comprises four floors, and its facade is made with limestone from nearby Tivoli.
 Its imposing structure reveals in full the skills of ancient Romans in the organization of a construction site.

-Building the foundations of the Colosseum which was the manmade lake of Nero’s Domus Aurea was a huge endeavor.
+Building the foundations of the Colosseum where was the manmade lake of Nero’s Domus Aurea was a huge endeavor.
 In about 6 months, 5216 workers removed some 158.000 cubic meters (5.579.717 cubic feet) of dirt.
 Once the digging was over, they built circular foundations, the supporting structure in travertine marble and the radian walls, corridors, staircases, and the basement.

 The exterior displays four architectural orders set one on top of the other.
 This is visible only on the northern side where the Colosseum reaches 50 meters.